69K-ram/projects/esp8266/how to install Arduino_nowifi.md

 1. In the Arduino folder (Found in Documents on Windows or in /home/USERNAME/Arduino on Linux, create a folder named "hardware"
 2. Create a folder named esp8266com
 3. In that folder, put the downloaded files from the linked github repo.
 (On Linux, use "git clone https://github.com/uli/Arduino_nowifi.git" in the esp8266com folder)
-4. Copy all the files from the Arduino_nowifi folder into the esp8266com folder one directory above
-5. Open a terminal and cd over to the tools folder that was just downloaded.
+4. Open a terminal and move over to the tools folder that was just downloaded.
 (Linux: cd /home/USERNAME/Arduino/hardware/esp8266com/tools)
-6. Run "python get.py"
+5. Run "python get.py"